Introduction

 Conclusion

-After reading this tutorial, you know how to use diff --color
+This tutorial explained how to use diff --color

 to colorize the distinctions between two files.
 The guide also reveals that reading the diff

-output is complex.
 Still, to find differences between files easily, read our guides on the Linux comm command.